iainbeeston/rack-objectspace/README.md

 ## Warnings

-**DO NOT USE THIS IN PRODUCTION** (it's *VERY* slow - I'd recommend running it on a close-copy of production instead)
+* **DO NOT USE THIS IN PRODUCTION** (it's *VERY* slow - I'd recommend running it on a close-copy of production instead)
+* It relies on MRI ruby's ObjectSpace.
+This won't work in MRI Ruby < 2.1, or any version of JRuby or Rubinius.

-Every objectspace dump is unique to a particular ruby process.
+* Every objectspace dump is unique to a particular ruby process.
 Make sure your server is only running a single worker when profiling.

-I've found that with unicorn, requests will usually time-out when using rack-objectspace.
+* I've found that with unicorn, requests will usually time-out when using rack-objectspace.
 Try increasing the `timeout` value in unicorn.rb.

 ## How to find memory leaks